mumair01/GailBot-2019/README.md

 **\*\*NOTE:** The base model in this case is the base model for both the **custom language model** and the **custom acoustic model** (defined below) **.** A custom acoustic model must be trained in cases where it does not exist for a specific base model.

+**Configuration file**

+Gailbot is designed to be a highly flexible tool for use in different environments.

+As such, users can modify a 'config.yaml' file containing different variables used by Gailbot permanently.
+In effect, this will allow users to change default settings permanenlty instead of having to modify them each time Gailbot is used.

+**\*\*NOTE:** It is the user's responsiblity to set the correct 'type' i.e. integer, string etc. of configuration variables.
+A failure to do so may result in Gailbot not performing as expected or not running at all.

 ## Special Features and Post-processing

 Gailbot&#39;s post-processing modules take the verbatim transcript data produced by the Speech-to-text API and apply user-defined heuristics, statistical models, machine learning models and neural networks to add a range of structural features of conversation to the final transcription files.
 This extensible set of features currently includes turn-taking, silences, laughter, speech rate, and overlaps.